-SEC.
-78. Whenever the amount due for the use of any safe or box, in the vaults of any safe deposit company, shall not have been paid for three years, such corporation may, at the expiration of such period, cause to be sent to (notify) the person in whose name such safe or box, stands on its books, (by) a notice in writing in a securely closed, post-paid, registered letter, directed to such person at his post office address as recorded upon the books of the corporation, notifying such person that if the amount then due for the use of such safe or box, is not paid within sixty days from the date of such notice, the corporation will then cause such safe or box, to be opened in the manner hereinafter provided; at the expiration of sixty days after the mailing of said notice, the corporation may then cause such safe or box, to be opened in the presence of its president, secretary or treasurer, and of a notary public not an officer, or in the employ of the corporation, and the contents of said safe or box, shall then be sealed up by such notary public in a package and a certificate of such sealing shall be indorsed thereon, signed by such notary and attested by his seal, and said package shall be distinctly marked with the name and address of the person in whose name such safe or box, stands upon the books of the corporation, and the estimated value thereof; said package shall then be placed in one of the general safes or boxes of the corporation, and shall be held subject to redemption by the owner thereof, who shall be required to pay the rent due for said safe or box, and all costs and damages attending the opening thereof together with reasonable charges for the custody of said package by the corporation, and the corporation shall have a lien upon said package to secure the payment of such rent, damages and charges.
+Sec.
+79. Right of company to open box; proceedings; lien on package for payment.
+R. S. c.
+93, § 78.
+Whenever the amount due for the use of any safe or box, in the vaults of any safe deposit company, shall not have been paid for three years, such corporation may, at the expiration of such period, notify the person in whose name such safe or box stands on its books, by a notice in writing in a securely closed, post-paid, registered letter, directed to such person at his post-office address as recorded upon the books of the corporation, that if the amount then due for the use of such safe or box, is not paid within sixty days from the date of such notice, the corporation will then cause such safe or box, to be opened in the manner hereinafter provided; at the expiration of sixty days after the mailing of said notice, the corporation may then cause such safe or box, to be opened in the presence of its president, secretary or treasurer, and of a notary public not an officer, or in the employ of the corporation, and the contents of said safe or box, shall then be sealed up by such notary public in a package and a certificate of such sealing shall be indorsed thereon, signed by such notary and attested by his seal, and said package shall be distinctly marked with the name and address of the person in whose name such safe or box stands upon the books of the corporation, and the estimated value thereof; said package shall then be placed in one of the general safes or boxes of the corporation, and shall be held subject to redemption by the owner thereof, who shall be required to pay the rent due for said safe or box, and all costs and damages attending the opening thereof together with reasonable charges for the custody of said package by the corporation, and the corporation shall have a lien upon said package to secure the payment of such rent, damages and charges.